 Depending on your severity, you could have an easier allergy season with a few natural remedies.
 Some work better than others, and it depends on your individual situation, but you will come across people who swear by their home remedies for mild allergies.
 It’s a matter of finding what works for you.

-Quercetin is a polyphenol, a plant compound that is thought to have an effect on the body’s inflammation response.
+Quercetin is a polyphenol, a plant compound that is thought to have an effect on the body’s histamine response.

 Quercetin is of particular interest to allergy sufferers because of its ability to calm the body’s histamine response in some people.
 Your body’s histamine response is what you experience as allergies.